Jeremy-Mallory/deep-learning-challenge/README.md

    What steps did you take in your attempts to increase model performance?

 Subsequent attempts tried first adding extra hidden layers, then changing activation functions with little to no effect on model accuracy.
-On the third attempt I used the keras tuner library to automatically find the best parameters to optimize the model's performance.
+On the fourth attempt I used the keras tuner library to automatically find the best parameters to optimize the model's performance.

+Summary:

+After using keras-tuner to search for the best parameters for the model O found that the accuracy was only marginally better at 72.9%, still short of the 75% goal.